ronnieissa/MDT/readme.md

 Step by step setting up an imaging system.

+To capture an updated and clean OS from a VM disk.
+  Mount the vm Disk on the host OS.
+  Run this command
+    dism /capture-image /imagefile:<imag-path> /capturedir:<source_drive> /name:<name> /description:<description>

+ IF USING ISO, see below

  1. Get an install.wim file. (this is the image that will be deployed via MDT/WDS) you can do this by grabbing the D:\sources\install.esd from a win10 iso and converting it with teh dism tool

   View the index you want with